byu-transpolab/roanoke_benchmark/README.md

 4. Run Code.

 ## Converting gtfs data to gmns
-Thanks to the fokes at [the ASU transportation lab](https://github.com/asu-trans-ai-lab/GTFS2GMNS/tree/main), gtfs transit data may be converted into gmns data.
+Thanks to the folks at [the ASU transportation lab](https://github.com/asu-trans-ai-lab/GTFS2GMNS/tree/main), gtfs transit data may be converted into gmns data.

 ### Obtaining gtfs data
 Transit authorities freely offer thier routes for any who would want it.